Ancient Greek boxing: Rules and characteristics

 Unlike modern boxing, the Greeks did not enclose the competitors in a ring to encourage fighting in close quarters.
 Therefore, most boxers fought defensively as opposed to offensively to encourage patience and caution.
-In addition, boxing in Ancient Greece was not divided into individual rounds.
+In addition, boxing in ancient Greece was not divided into individual rounds.
 Competitors fought until finish, usually by surrender or mutual exhaustion.
 Felled boxers could be attacked without consequence, just as if they were standing.

-While the practice of dividing boxers into weight classes is popular in the modern world, it was an unheard of practice for the Greeks.
+The modern practice of dividing boxers into weight classes was an unheard of among the Greeks.
 Typically, any man who wished to participate in the event was welcome to regardless of strength or muscle mass, and participants competed with each other through random drawings.

 The precise rules of boxing in antiquity cannot be known for certain, and are thus inferred from historical references and images.
 It is believed that any type of blow with the hand was permitted, though using the hands to gouge at the eyeballs was not.
 Holding or wrestling one's opponent was also prohibited.
-If the fight lasted too long due to the tenacity of the competitors, the athletes could choose to exchange blows undefended to speed up the process.
+If the fight lasted too long due to the tenacity of the competitors, the athletes could choose to hit each other in turn without either man defending themselves, to speed up the process of a knockout or surrender.
 Judges probably enforced the rules by beating the offenders with a switch or a whip.